Does this test have other names?

 What other tests might I have along with this test?

-Other tests that are used to diagnose diabetes or monitor blood glucose include an
+Other tests that are used to diagnose diabetes or monitor blood glucose include a

-A1C blood test.
-A variation on the blood glucose test that is also sometimes used
+hemoglobin A1C blood test.
+A variation on the blood glucose test that is also sometimes

-is called an oral glucose tolerance test, or OGTT.
-Because heart health is so closely
+used is called an oral glucose tolerance test, or OGTT.
+Because heart health is so

 are important, too.